 An incredibly popular boom in the ’50s and ’60s saw some branding the new ‘Sea’ as the “miracle in the desert” offering the beach time, yacht clubs and lake party vibe that neighbouring Palm Springs could never do—and about half a million tourists a year duly obliged.

 However, from what was initially an idyllic miracle in the desert soon became a nightmare.
-The lake, which ran across farmland littered with pesticides and filtered salt water from the ocean, soon became far too much of an economical hazard.
-The water was so badly infected that any potential living species in the lake were soon washed up on the beaches, the same waterfront that had previously lined the most luxurious of sun beds.
+The lake, which ran across farmland littered with pesticides and filtered salt water from the ocean, soon became far too much of an economic hazard.
+The water was so badly infected that any potential living species in the lake were soon washed up on the beaches, the same waterfront that had previously lined the most luxurious of sunbeds.
 As the dead fish began to take precedent, tourists abandoned the area and left behind mountains of fish bones, brown toxic water and houses running into disrepair.

 There’s still a fair few people riding it out and taking the cheap house prices despite some claims that the toxic fumes from the lake have links to increased chances of cancer if consumed for long enough.
 Of course, you’ll be fine to check it out, and while you’re there should visit Bombay Beach and the famous Banana Museum as well as Salvation Mountain, but more on that further down.